ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/13_Pipa_Tonupeka.md

 "Pain!
 Suffering!
 Water!
 Water!"
 We cried.
 From the direction of the shore,
 Another maiden came with a basket on her back.
-We cried:
+We cried,
 "Please give us water.
 Save our lives.
 Pain!
 Suffering!
 Water!
 Water!"

 The maiden, as beautiful and divine as a goddess,
-Came to our side, saw us, and pitied us:
+Came to our side, saw us, and took pity to us,
 "How pitiful!
 The heat is unbearable.
 The bedding of the mussels has dried up.
 They are longing for water.